shubhamghimire/Real-Time-Data-Streaming-Graph-ESP32-M5StickC-IOT/README.md

 ![Screenshot](Screenshots/M5StickC_I2C_BME280.png)

-## Step-3: Coding M5StickC Program Using Arduino IDE\
+## Step-3: Coding M5StickC Program Using Arduino IDE
 Now write the code in Arduino IDE for M5 Stick C to access temperature, pressure and humidity data from the sensor and displaying the data in M5StickC LCD and to the Serial Monitor.
 The data output of the serial monitor must be separated by commas so that we can get access to these individual data values in processing.
-The code can be found in the file 'BME280_Sensor_Data_Output_for_Graph.ino'.
+The code can be found in the file 'Real_Time_Streaming_Data_Graph.pde'.

 ### Data Values Display on M5StickC LCD
 ![Screenshot](Screenshots/M5StickC_LCD_Display.png)